bytebase/bytebase.com-old/content/docs/change-database/synchronize-schema.md

 </hint-block>

-Synchronize schema can identify the inconsistent database schema and get the DDL statements through the structure comparison function.
-The user can synchronize one database schema to another database.
+Bytebase can synchronize one database schema to another database.
+To synchronize the schema, Bytebase calculates the schema diff between the two databases and generates the required DDL statements (e.g. ALTER TABLE).

 ## How to use